evanlin917/codecrafters-git-subsystem/README.md

   or `tree`), SHA-1 hash (in hexadecimal), and the name of the file or directory.
   - With the `--name-only` flag, only the names of the entries are printed, one per line.
+* `git write-tree`
+  Constructs a tree object from the current state of the working directory and writes it to the Git object store.
+It recursively creates tree objects for subdirectories, adds blob entries for files, and outputs SHA-1 hash of the root tree object.
+  - Allows for snapshotting of project structure prior to creating a commit within the Git subsystem.